|IL01 – Ellwood Mansion|

 Highland Park, IL

 Highland Park is the famous suburb where many Chicago sports stars live.
 The good news is, this house is nearing the end of a wonderful restoration and it looks simply splendid.
 (Notice in particular the very fine detailing around the dormer windows.)
 The bad news is, the house is completely surrounded on all sides by an impenetrable, absolutely solid, ten-foot-high jungle which hides the house so well, the only thing you can see of it from any direction is the very top of the tower – except for this view right in front, which I took through a two-foot-wide slit in the hedge.
-If these people put in a gate and block even this tiny portal, I hope their trees get Dutch Elm disease.
+If these folks put in a gate and block even this tiny portal, then it will serve them right if their trees get Dutch Elm disease.

 |IL17a – Jacob Henry Mansion|